Dispersal-induced growth in a time-periodic environment: Introduction

+In recent years there has been significant progress in analyzing models with periodic environmental variation in the {\it{continuous space}} case, in which movement of organisms is modeled by diffusion.
+In particular, \cite{liu19} have proved an important result on the monotonicity of the principal eigenvalue of such problems in dependence on the frequency of environmental forcing (see also \cite{liu22,Su}).
+The recent work \cite{liu} has proved an analog of the monotonicity result of \cite{liu19} in the case of discrete patches, and also analyzes the asymptotics of the principal eigenvalues in the limits of low and of high frequency.

-We show that occurrence of the DIG effect depends on an appropriate balance of {\it{three}} factors: \begin{itemize} \item[(i)] Difference in the time-dependence of the growth rates in the two populations: the DIG effect {\it{cannot}} occur when the time-dependent growth rates are identical or sufficiently similar.
+In this work we will employ the results of \cite{liu} to provide a detailed analysis of the DIG phenomena and the conditions under which it arises.
+We show that occurrence of the DIG effect depends on an appropriate balance of {\it{three}} factors: \begin{itemize} \item[(i)] Difference in the time-dependence of the growth rates in the different patches: the DIG effect {\it{cannot}} occur when all time-dependent growth rates are identical or sufficiently similar.

 \item[(ii)] Frequency of the variation in growth rates: this frequency must be sufficiently {\it{small}} for DIG to occur.